|

 - Describe past interactions with parents in home visits.

 - What does your future comprehensive program look like?
-What is your
+What is your plan for achieving this?

-- How do you handle conflict with a colleague, parent,
+- How do you handle conflict with a colleague, parent, administrator?

 - How do feel about writing letters of recommendation (HS)?